shekhargulati/52-technologies-in-2016/README.md

 Please contribute if you see an error or something that could be better!
 Raise an [issue](https://github.com/shekhargulati/52-technologies-in-2016/issues) or send me a pull request to improve.
 Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!

+## Open for external blogs

+If you would like to write a guest post for 52-technologies-in-2016 series then send a PR with a blog post.

 ## Technologies covered in 52 technologies in 2016 series